The Arc-Floer conjecture for plane curves: Preliminaries on plane curves

-\begin{definition} Given an exceptional divisor $E \in \mathcal{E}$, we split the strict transforms of $C$ into groups as follows.
-Let $\Gamma$ be the dual graph associated to the resolution $\mu$, and denote by $\Gamma \setminus E$ the graph obtained by deleting the vertex corresponding to $E$.
+\begin{definition} Given an exceptional divisor $E \in \mathcal{E}$, we split the strict transforms of the branches of $C$ into several groups as follows.
+Let $\Gamma$ be the dual graph of $\mu^\ast(C)$, and denote by $\Gamma \setminus E$ the graph obtained by deleting the vertex corresponding to $E$.